-Limits how much the interest rate or the monthly payment can increase, either at each adjustment or during the life of the mortgage.
+Limits how much the interest rate or the monthly payment on a mortgage can increase, either at each adjustment time or during the life of the loan.

-These are expenses - over and above the price of the property- that are incurred by buyers and sellers when transferring ownership of a property.
-Closing costs normally include an origination fee, property taxes, charges for title insurance and escrow costs, appraisal fees, etc. Closing costs will vary according to the loan program the lenders used, and property location.
+These are expenses, over and above the price of the property, that are incurred by buyers and sellers when transferring ownership of a home.
+Closing costs normally include an origination fee, property taxes, charges for title insurance and escrow costs, and appraisal fees.
+Closing costs will vary according to the loan program, the lenders used, and the property’s location.